CoinShuffle: Practical Decentralized Bitcoin Mixing

 Once everybody knows the public encryption key each other, the shuffling can start:

 Alice encrypts her output address A' with all the encryption keys, in a layered manner.
 That is, Alice encrypts A' first for Dave, obtaining enc(ekD, A').
-Then this ciphertext is encrypted for Charlie, obtaining enc(ekC, enc(ekD, A')) and so on for Dave.
+Then this ciphertext is encrypted for Charlie, obtaining enc(ekC, enc(ekD, A')) and so on for Bob.
 This resulting message is sent to Bob:

 Alice ⟶ Bob: enc(ekB, enc(ekC, enc(ekD, A')))